davidgatti/How-to-Understand-Streams-in-NodeJS/README.md

-# Understanding Buffers in NodeJS
+# Understanding Streams in NodeJS

 This is another installment in my series of articles where I try to demystify big words that are used in computer programming.
 And the next big word that I want to tackle is the Streams concept.